NeillJohnston/web-server/docs/project_structure.md

 If tests can't be written because a unit encapsulates too much behavior to create tests for, then go back to designing and split the unit up.
 This will reduce complexity and make the code more bearable to come back to later, since 1. there's less to read at a time and 2. it can be adequately tested to prove it works.

+Sometimes a function (unit) has helper functions (which should be static), to improve clarity or reduce complexity.
+If the helper function is only used in one unit, it can be considered part of that unit and does not need to be tested separately.
+Use discretion, however - if a function uses 4 helpers, each of which are as complex as the function itself, then these should probably be unit tested as well.

 ## Output

 The root of all output is `out/`.